Johnny O'Keefe: Commercial breakthrough

-O'Keefe had played a few dates in New Zealand in 1958, but in early 1959 rising NZ promoter Harry M. Miller organised a two-month tour.
+O'Keefe had played a few dates in New Zealand in 1958, but in early 1959 rising NZ promoter Harry M Miller organised a two-month tour.
 O'Keefe took the staid NZ music scene by storm, although he was banned from playing at some halls and faced problems getting airplay.
-At that time the NZBC had a monopoly on radio, they had only one J.O'K. record in their library, and they refused to play his new single "Wild One" – although a hastily issued version by NZ rocker Johnny Devlin was played.
-O'Keefe also toyed with the local press, playing on Lou Casch's exotic appearance by telling journalists that Casch was the son of an Arrernte Aboriginal chieftain from Ayers Rock (Uluru) and that Casch's hand-built guitar was made from mulga wood.
+At that time the New Zealand Broadcasting Corporation had a monopoly on radio, they had only one J.O'K. record in their library, and they refused to play his new single "Wild One" – although a hastily issued version by NZ rocker Johnny Devlin was played.
+O'Keefe also toyed with the local press, playing on Lou Casch's exotic appearance by telling journalists that Casch was the son of an Arrernte Aboriginal chieftain from Ayers Rock and that Casch's hand-built guitar was made from mulga wood.

+In mid-October 1959, O'Keefe performed in shows titled Lee Gordon's 1959 Rock'n'Roll Spectacular.
+The Sydney concerts were edited into a film called Rock 'n' Roll which premiered on 30 October.
+The film, thought lost but rediscovered in 2020, includes rare footage of a 1950s rock and roll concert in Australia.

 U.S. visits, 1959–1960

-"She's My Baby" had been recorded in Los Angeles with producer Snuff Garrett during O'Keefe's first visit to the United States in October 1959.
+"She's My Baby" was recorded in Los Angeles with producer Snuff Garrett during O'Keefe's first visit to the United States in October 1959.
 It was recorded at a 5-song session at Goldstar recording studios in Hollywood on 5 November 1959 ("She's My Baby", "It's Too Late", "Own True Self", "Ready For You" and "Come On and Take My Hand").
 His decision to try his luck in the USA was strongly opposed by his friend and mentor Lee Gordon but the ever-ambitious O'Keefe had already set his sights on breaking into the American market, and in L.A. he met with record executive Mickey Shaw who introduced him to executives of Liberty Records.

 In February 1960 O'Keefe returned to the U.S. for a promotional tour, where he was promoted as "The Boomerang Boy", and much to his chagrin, O'Keefe was obliged to give boomerang throwing exhibitions.
 According to Ian McFarlane, Liberty offered to pay $5 to anyone who could throw further than the singer, but they had to pay out many times at one exhibition when O'Keefe turned up drunk.